 A householder wishing to build a larger home extension must notify the local planning authority and provide information regarding the proposal and once this information has been received notice will be served upon adjoining owners or occupiers.
-Full details of the application requirements and process are available via the following link:
+Full details of the application requirements and process are available:

 There is no fee for this application.

 Whilst we recognise the basic aim of permitted development rights is to exclude relatively minor development proposals from planning controls, the need to control any significant impact of even minor development in protected or sensitive environments means that the General Permitted Development Order (GPDO) provides for some permitted development rights to be withdrawn or limited in certain circumstances, these include the following:

 in conservation areas, and certain other specified or designated areas or buildings (for example, Listed Buildings)

 by conditions, exclusions and limitations applying to specific rights;

 through Articles in the GPDO, including Article 4 which gives local authorities powers to remove permitted development rights;